 The average standard of living for citizen of Cambodia, Vietnam, Thailand, Malaysia, and the Philippines is rising, but the standard of living for Western retirees is higher than anything the vast majority of them could afford back in the United States or Europe.
 This is a huge incentive for many retirees.

-You don’t have to rough it.
+And you don’t have to rough it.
 The roads are often better than you will find in rural regions of the United States.
 They explosion of solar and wind power means that electricity is available almost everywhere.
 Most importantly expats are an important source of foreign exchange currency across the region and often the locals make every effort possible to be welcoming.

 Local officials and businessmen recognize that income brought in by expats can transform the local economy.
 In many regions such as Angeles City, Philippines, or Southern Thailand expat income is the primary source of foreign exchange.